CASE STUDIES

 IDEA

-Flame-grilled peri-peri chicken is not a new dish, but Nando's packaged a Portuguese-Mozambican-South African foodway into a single, instantly legible brand voice — cheeky, political, unmistakably from the southern tip of Africa — and made that voice the product as much as the chicken.
-The sharpness is in refusing to sand off its origin to travel.
+Flame-grilled peri-peri is not a new dish, but packaging a Portuguese-Mozambican-South African foodway into a single instantly legible brand voice — cheeky, political, unmistakably from the southern tip of the continent — and exporting that voice rather than sanding it off is a strong idea, well adapted market by market.

 AUTHORSHIP